mitevpi/data-vue/README.md

 ## Usage

-This package is currently not published on npm and must be installed from the d3 git repository, or from a local pack.
+This package is currently not published on npm and must be installed from the git repository, or from a local pack.
 Once installed, it can be imported and used in any Vue.js app/component.

 ### Dependencies

 Currently, this package depends on the following modules to work.
-These must be installed in your Vue.js application prior to using the components in the `data-vue` package.
 Installing the `data-vue` package should automatically install these dependencies to your project.

 1. `d3-scale`
 2. `d3-transition`